 What to Expect for Residency Salary

-Those specialties would be any medical specialty where one has to build up a patient base.
+Those specialties would be any medical specialty where one must build a patient base.
 Primary care, peds cardiology, dermatology, anything where you’re not just doing shift work in the hospital, or maybe some surgery.
-That type of thing.

 If you’re not from the area, you have no ties to the area.
 You have no existing patient base.
 There’s not much value you provide to the practice as if you were.
 Let’s say you were an established physician in the area.
 Then you have an established patient base and a referral network moving to a new practice.
 You have much more leverage because you’re bringing in a large patient base.

-If you’re in a medical specialty where you must build it up to practice, usually, that takes 12 to 18 months.
+Suppose you’re in a medical specialty and must build it up to practice.
+Usually, that takes 12 to 18 months.
 That means you won’t be that profitable in year one.
-You don’t have as much leverage to get the type of contract that you may necessarily want.
+You don’t have as much leverage to get the type of contract you may want.

 Now, that doesn’t mean you don’t have any leverage.
 Some practices have an absolute need for a new physician.
 And the reason why that would be is one, there are just volumes that are so high, they need help.
 Or two, they could be in a location that’s hard to staff.